NomicFoundation/hardhat/README.md

 A list of tasks to complete, mostly in priority order:

-* Flatten
-    - Understand solidity_flattener and mimic it if possible
-    - Make a debugging flattener a la truffle-flattener

 * Export the entire ganache config

 * Errors
     - Define error codes for *every* possible exception

 * Parallel test runner
     - Check what espresso does.
 Does each runner need its own blockchain?